austinjhunt/vanderbiltcs6381-assignment2-ZOOKEEPER/README.md

 9. Start the VM.
 10. Once it's started, click the **Devices** option in the top toolbar, then click the **Insert Guest Additions CD Image**.
 This will allow the shared folder to work.
 11. Open a Terminal Window.
 Become root with: `sudo -i` and enter your sudo password.
-12. Navigate to the mounted directory.
-13. Run the following commands to install Python3.8 and pip pon your VM.
+12. Run the following commands to install Python3.8 and pip pon your VM.
 ```
 apt update
 apt install software-properties-common